tangrams/vbo-convert/README.md

 A few ways to convert [Tangram](https://github.com/tangram-map/tangram) VBOs to 3D file formats.

 These scripts assume that you have exported a tile's VBO.

-To do this, first identify the tile in question – Tangram provides a overlay of tile-sized divs for reference which are named according to their respective tile, and these can be identified through "inspect element" or similar methods.
+To export tile data, first identify the tile in question – Tangram provides a overlay of tile-sized divs for reference which are named according to their respective tile, and these can be identified through "inspect element" or similar methods.
+The name will be something like  "38602/49261/17".

 Once the tile name is found, the raw data export can be as simple as executing the following javascript:

 `copy(Array.prototype.slice.apply(scene.tiles["38602/49261/17"].gl_geometry.polygons.vertex_data))`